climatebrad/publify/README.md

 $ rails server
 ```

-You can now launch you browser and access to 127.0.0.1:3000.
+You can now launch your browser and access your Publify instance at 127.0.0.1:3000.